-Conflicts of interest for Australian Government staff are handled as set out in the Australian Public Service Code of Conduct (Section 13(7))5 of the Public Service Act 1999 (Cth).
+Conflicts of interest for Australian Government staff are handled as set out in the Australian Public Service Code of Conduct (Section 13(7))6 of the Public Service Act 1999 (Cth).
 Committee members and other officials including the decision maker must also declare any conflicts of interest.

-We publish our conflict of interest policy6 on the department's website.
+We publish our conflict of interest policy7 on the department's website.
+The Commonwealth policy entity also publishes a conflict of interest policy on its website.